 We can only achieve the targets of the Paris Agreement on climate change and the UN’s Sustainable Development Goals with a big transformation in how we live.

 The world's high consumers need to reduce their carbon emissions 80% by 2050.

 According to the Intergovernmental Panel on Climate Change, lifestyles and behaviour changes can result in a 40-70% reduction in greenhouse emissions by 2050 with the right policies, infrastructure and technologies in place.
 At the same time, many of the world’s people need to be able to consume more to lead good-quality lives that meet basic needs.

 Lifestyles and behaviour changes can result in up to a 70% reduction in greenhouse gas emissions by 2050.

 There is an urgent need for new economies that pivot from a focus on growth and excess consumption towards enabling healthy and fulfilling lives – in ways that regenerate nature, rather than destroying it.
 We have an opportunity to shift away from materialism and an obsession with “stuff” towards what truly matters: trust, belonging, purpose, health, wellbeing, community and meaning.

 In the process, we can fundamentally change our relationship with all life on Earth.

-We need both systemic solutions and individual behaviour changes in our social practices and norms to get to the deep rapid and lasting shifts to sustainable ways of living.
+To meet this challenge, we will need both systemic solutions and individual behaviour changes in our social practices to achieve rapid, deep and lasting shifts to sustainable ways of living.